-None of the above glyphs are the character A. The A character is the abstract semantic unit that they all represent and it is that abstract idea that is the Unicode character A. Sometimes this is confusing because when you read what I write (the letter A) I have to write a particular glyph for the A character and that requires using a particular font on a particular computer system.
-Fonts use bits and bytes inside a computer system to represent characters.
+None of the above glyphs are the character A. The A character is the abstract semantic unit that they all represent and it is that abstract idea that is the Unicode character A. Sometimes this is confusing because when you read what I write (the letter A) I have to write a particular glyph for the A character.
+That requires using a particular computer with a particular operating system with a particular word processing program that uses particular fonts to display particular characters.
+This involves using particular bits and bytes!

 When moving from ASCII to Unicode, a difference is that Unicode characters are described using the code point terminology and a special notation with hexadecimal characters.
 A Unicode character can be specified by writing the symbolism U+HHHHHH where the U+ represents Unicode and the H's are the required hexadecimal characters.
-The number of H's is usually between 4 and 6.
+The number of H's is usually between a minimum of 4 and a maximum of 6.
 The nonnegative integers associated with Unicode characters run from decimal 0 to decimal 1,114,111.
 The largest integer is a 21-bit value.
 In hexadecimal notation the range is U+0000 to U+10FFFF.

-The message Hello World could be described in Unicode by writing
+The individual letters in the message Hello World could be described in Unicode by writing